MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ## Considerations to enable Virtual Network support for Power Platform Environment

-When you use Virtual Network support in a Power Platform environment, all supported services, like Dataverse plug-ins, connectors (preview), execute requests at runtime in your delegated subnet and are subject to your network policies.
+When you use Virtual Network support in a Power Platform environment, all supported services, like Dataverse plug-ins and connectors (preview), execute requests at runtime in your delegated subnet and are subject to your network policies.
 The calls to publicly available resources would start to break.

 > [!IMPORTANT]
 > Before you enable the virtual environment support for Power Platform environment, make sure you check the code of the plug-ins and the connectors (preview).
 The URLs and connections need to be updated to work with private connectivity.